1. a feeling or attitude of deep respect tinged with awe;

 Reverence is a feeling, but also an attitude that is an active, not passive choice.
 When I was a child, my parents insisted that all children stand, sing, and place our hands over our hearts anytime the National Anthem was played.
 We were also taught to participate, again with hands over our hearts and our voices, in the Pledge of Allegiance as it was recited.
 We were asked to regard the American Flag with great respect.
 Did I always do so with a reverent feeling….no, but always with the choice of a reverent attitude as my parents would have expected and accepted nothing less.
 Today, I still do the same, but now the reverent feeling accompanies the act.

 When we are irreverent, nothing becomes greater than ourselves.
-We cannot truly have respect and love in our homes, neighborhoods, or Country if we cannot deeply appreciate all the preciousness and plentitude that we have been given often at a great cost to someone else.
+We cannot truly have respect and love in our homes, neighborhoods, or Country if we cannot deeply appreciate all the preciousness and plenitude that we have been given often at a great cost to someone else.
 Reverence can be a feeling that takes us almost by surprise, but it is also a conscious thought to be active in honoring goodness and greatness.
 I challenged each of you to consider the value of…Reverence.
 How does it apply in your own lives today and everyday?
-Have a WONDERFUL Labor Day!
+Have a WONDERFUL Memorial Day!